GeorgioSafo/android_demo/README.md

-# android_demo
+# social_network_example
-This is a demo of android project.
+This is a demo of social network project.